smokingpun/smokingpun.github.io/_posts/2019-05-17-startup-content-audit.md

 ---
 layout: post
 title: "How good is your content?
 Find out with a content audit"
 date: 2019-05-17
 categories: blog
 metadescription: In this post I talk you through how to do a content audit for a startup, SME or growth-stage company.
 This audit will only take 1-2 days.
 excerpt: The first job I always do for a new client is a content audit.
 This is the best way to quickly find out how your existing content is performing.
 You have limited time and money.
 Spend it on content improvements that will get you the best return for the least amount of work.
 ---

-# Is your content any good?
+# How good is your content?
 Find out with a content audit

 The first job I always do for a new client is a content audit.
 This is the best way to quickly find out how your existing content is performing.